 In January 2017, we acquired a 30% working interest in 1,400 acres in the Michigan Basin.
 The leases have been secured and multiple targets were identified through a 2-D seismic interpretation.
-A 3-D seismic survey was obtained in January and February of 2017.
+A 3-D seismic survey was obtained in January and February of 2017 on the first prospect.
 An analysis of the 3-D seismic survey confirmed the first prospect originally identified on the 2-D seismic, as well as identified several additional drilling locations.
 We have plans to obtain an additional 3-D survey on the second prospect after drilling a well on the first prospect.
 However the two prospects are independent of each other and the success or failure of either one does not affect the other.
 The wells will be drilled vertically with conventional completions and no hydraulic fracturing is anticipated.
 With the settlement of our debt obligations in December 2018 with Maximilian, our former lender, we acquired an additional 40% working interest, bringing our aggregate working interest in Michigan to 70%.
-The first well is expected to be drilled during the late summer of 2019.